aabiyah/Introduction-to-Machine-Learning/Five_Steps_of_Machine_Learning/Notes.md

 Each of these libraries is feature-rich and suitable for a wide range of machine learning needs.

+# Advanced Topics: Using Log Loss
+Let's say you're trying to predict how likely a customer is to buy either a jacket or t-shirt.
+Log loss could be used to understand your model's uncertainty about a given prediction.
+In a single instance, your model could predict with 5% certainty that a customer is going to buy a t-shirt.
+In another instance, your model could predict with 80% certainty that a customer is going to buy a t-shirt.
+Log loss enables you to measure how strongly the model believes that its prediction is accurate.
+In both cases, the model predicts that a customer will buy a t-shirt, but the model's certainty about that prediction can change.

 > Extra: https://scikit-learn.org/stable/auto_examples/applications/plot_outlier_detection_wine.html#sphx-glr-auto-examples-applications-plot-outlier-detection-wine-py shows outlier detection in a real dataset.